eProsima/Integration-Service-docs/docs/examples/different_protocols/pubsub/examples_different_protocols_pubsub.rst

 Publisher - Subscriber
 ======================

-This page gathers all the existing examples for *Integration Service* that connect different protocols which handle incompatible types.
+This page gathers all the *Integration Service* existing examples based on the **publisher - subscriber** paradigm that connect different protocols which handle incompatible types.
-Specifically, this subsection is focused on the **publisher - subscriber** paradigm.

 .. toctree::
    :maxdepth: 1